Bilal-Ahmad102/9_men_morris/README.md

 # Game Logic for AI and Human Player

-AI is minimax with alpha beta pruning.
+AI is minimax with alpha beta pruning.<br>
 This project provides a set of functions and classes to manage the logic of a game involving two players (AI vs AI, AI vs Human, or AI vs Monte Carlo simulation).
 The game is divided into three stages, and the provided functions help handle the various stages and evaluate game states using heuristics.

 ## Features